James Hawes (author): Writing

+His journalism and book-reviews have been widely and prominently published.

-He has taught on the Oxford University MSt. in Creative Writing since 2005.
-In 2008, he was also appointed Senior Lecturer in Creative Writing at Oxford Brookes University.
-In 2012 he was promoted to Reader.
-Among his former students there are Kit de Waal (My Name is Leon) Catherine Chanter (The Well) and Anne Youngson (Meet me at the Museum).
+He has taught on the Oxford University MSt. in Creative Writing since 2008.
+Among his former students are Kit de Waal (My Name is Leon) Catherine Chanter (The Well) and Anne Youngson (Meet me at the Museum).

-His book The Shortest History of Germany (Old St.) was published in May 2017.
-It reached #2 in the Sunday Times non-fiction pb bestsellers (May 2018).
-The Shortest History of England (2020) reached #4 in The Times non-fiction pb bestsellers.
-His latest book is Brilliant Isles, the tie-in to the BBCTV series Art That Made Us (2022).
-Throughout June 2022 he was on the three-person writing team chosen by Andrew Davies to help create an original TV drama series for Lionsgate.
+His book The Shortest History of Germany was published in May 2017.
+It reached #2 in the Sunday Times list of non-fiction paperback bestsellers (May 2018).
+The Shortest History of England (2020) reached #4 in the Times list of non-fiction paperback bestsellers.
+His latest book is Brilliant Isles, a tie-in to the BBCTV series Art That Made Us (2022).